 Companies now collect a huge amount of data about their customers, but they rarely know how to use it to improve service and CX.
 To provide the best possible CX within their service and products, companies must integrate a design-driven approach and user-centered thinking into their business processes, and DNA, as Apple does.

 There's a common mistake many financial institutions and companies make.
 You might feel like everything is under control and going smoothly─the team is working, building the product, you have the technological support and financing... what can go wrong?
 A lot can go wrong, big time.

-At this point, it's crucial to understand what I mean by “design.”
-Instead of the common misconception that design is simply beautiful packaging for marketing purposes, I view it as an ideology behind the process of integrating user-centered thinking into the company core─from production processes to the way people on the team think and act to provide value to their customers.
+At this point, it's crucial to agree on what we mean by “design.”
+Instead of the common misconception that design is simply beautiful packaging for marketing purposes, we view it as an ideology behind the process of integrating user-centered thinking into the company core─from production processes to the way people on the team think and act to provide value to their customers.

 To create a successful financial product, it is crucial to pay close attention to several key aspects simultaneously:

 - The complexity and pitfalls of finance technology;